What are Cool Points Hours?

 If your AC is off during the start of the Cool Points Hours, you are already saving energy and your AC will be credited with having participated as long as your smartAC kit is plugged in and connected to WiFi.

 You can always opt out of Cool Points Hours but if you do, you will forfeit 2,500 Cool Points per AC.
 If you have a smartAC kit, you can opt out by pressing the down arrow on your thermostat to decrease the set temperature.
 The DR symbol on the screen will disappear.
-You can opt out before the Cool Points Hours start by logging in to your mymodlet.com account and navigating to your Smart AC Dashboard.
-Click the green "Enabled" button and change it to "Disabled" for each AC you would like to opt out.
+You can opt out before the Cool Points Hours start by logging in to your mymodlet.com account and navigating to your Devices page.
+Select the Opt Out switch under Conserving Energy column for each device and confirm.

 If you have a Friedrich Kühl, you can opt out by turning down the temperature setting on your AC.
 If you have a Frigidaire Gallery Cool Connect, you can opt out by turning your AC off, then turning it back on.